Romeo-ResponsibleConstruction/OCR/readme.md

 If data extraction and validation are successful, `[fileName].json` contains:
 1. `success = true`,
+2. `weight`.
+Information associated with the extracted weight:
-2. `fieldValue` (the extracted value),
+   1. `value` (the extracted value)
+   2. `fieldNameLikelihood`
    3. `checks` (set to true if passed, or false if failed)
       1. `extremeValueCheck`.
 Determines if the extracted value is an outlier (defined to be smaller or greater than 95% of weights)
       2. `decimalPlaceCheck`.
 Determines if the extracted value has 3 decimal places.

 Otherwise, `[fileName].json` contains:
 1. `success = false`